ashworth-zach/TulsaReposessionProject/README.md

 # TulsaReposessionProject
-Project to make Tulsa Reposession data easily accessible with automatic license plate recognition This project was made to run on ubuntu v16.0.4. dependencies are included in the requirements.txt.
+Project to make Tulsa Reposession data easily accessible with automatic license plate recognition.
+This project was made to run on ubuntu v16.0.4. dependencies are included in the requirements.txt.
 Project was made using python 3.7 and django v1.10.